NBISweden/pipelines-nextflow/subworkflows/abinitio_training/README.md

   - `species_label`: A species label for the training data.
   - `maker_species_publishdir`: A shared directory where a copy of the augustus `species_label` profile is saved.
   - `codon_table`: The number of the codon table to use for translation (default: 1).
+  - `aed_value`: A list of model selection values to explore (smaller values mean higher stringency).
+  - `locus_distance`: A list of locus distances (average distance between genes) to explore.
   - `flank_region_size`: The size of the flank region to include (default: 1000).

 ### Tool specific parameters